kalte0/BMC-CS-151.github.io/labs/Lab02.md

 ### 2.8 set()
 Write a `set` method which takes an element and an index, and sets the value accordingly.

+Again, if the user specifies an index that is greater than the number of elements in the `ExpandableArray`, throw an `IndexOutOfBoundsException`.

 ### 2.9 size()
 Write a `size` method which returns the number of elements in the array.